ddnexus/pagy/toolbox/helpers/data_hash.md

   - `:pages`
   - `:previous`
   - `:previous_url`
+  - `:series`
   - `:to`
   - `:url_template`

-  Notice that you can also add other pagy method names not included in the default list (see [this discussion](https://github.com/ddnexus/pagy/discussions/812) for an example)
+  Notice that you can also add other pagy method names not included in the default list.

 `absolute: true`
 : Makes the URL absolute.